 The University has seven museum collections of national and international importance, each one ranking amongst the finest in the country.
 They are used for teaching and research at all levels.

-The Department of Geology and Petroleum Geology houses extensive collections of minerals (c.
+The Department of Geology and Geophysics houses extensive collections of minerals (c.
 12,000), rocks (c.
 9,000) and fossils (c.
 12,000).
 A selection of mineral and fossil material is on display in corridor areas of the Department, and members of the public can visit by arrangement through the Department.

 - The Gordon Collection, a bequest to the Department by the Rev. J.M.
 Gordon in memory of his father, forms the basis of the Mineral Collection that contains excellent material of world-wide origin, including specimens from classic localities now lost to science.